Key takeaways

 Drug class: Mounjaro is a dual-action glucagon-like peptide-1 (GLP-1)/glucose-dependent insulinotropic polypeptide (GIP) receptor agonist.
 It contains the active ingredient tirzepatide.

-Form and frequency: Mounjaro comes in a single-dose pen that you inject once per week, on the same day each week.
+Form and frequency: Mounjaro comes in a single-dose pen administered subcutaneously once per week, on the same day each week.

 Dosing: Mounjaro comes in six dose strengths: 2.5 mg, 5 mg, 7.5 mg, 10 mg, 12.5 mg, and 15 mg.
-Similar to other GLP-1 medications, the dosing schedule for Mounjaro usually starts at the lowest dose and then may be gradually increased every four weeks until you reach your maintenance dose.
-Your healthcare provider will monitor your progress and side effects to determine the correct maintenance dose.
+The dosing schedule for Mounjaro typically starts at the lowest dose of 2.5 mg and may be gradually increased every four weeks until a maintenance dose is reached.
+A healthcare provider will monitor progress and side effects to determine the appropriate maintenance dose.

-Mechanism of action: Mounjaro uses a dual-action mechanism to target both GLP-1 and GIP receptors in the body.
-GLP-1 and GIP are both naturally occurring gut hormones that can impact blood sugar levels and promote weight loss.
+Mechanism of action: Mounjaro uses a dual-action mechanism to target both GLP-1 and GIP receptors.
+GLP-1 and GIP are naturally occurring gut hormones involved in blood sugar regulation, appetite signaling, and other metabolic processes.

 How do Wegovy and Mounjaro work?